teemutontti/weather-app/README.md

 ## Description

-This project is focused on version control and learning how to work in team projects using Git.
+This is a school project that is focused on version control and learning how to work in team projects using Git.

-Alongside learning git, this project is also for learning programming by implementing a simple weather app.
+Alongside learning Git, this project is also for learning programming by implementing a simple weather app.

 ## License